topdreg/aaron-tech-etc/README.md

 * JSON
 * requests

 Upon installing any missing dependencies, cd into the project directory and run python3 backend.py in the terminal.
 Open a browser window, and type http://localhost:8000 into the browser's address bar.
-From there, the application will show itself!
+From there, the application will show itself.

 ## How It Works
 The item catalog has several pages and functions.
 The main page shows the latest items that were added to the catalog.
 To switch to a specific category, hover over a category name in the menu and click on it.
 To examine a specific item, simply hover over an item box and click on it.